 Next to the Temple of Zeus is Hadrians Arch, built in 132 AD by the Roman Emperor Hadrian as a dividing point between the old Greek city and new Roman city.
 Needless to say the arch itself is considered ancient as well by now.

-We would have liked to visit the Panathenaic Stadium as well but baby Daniel had had enough of sightseeing and we obeyed his wishes and concluded our day of sightseeing;-).
+We would have liked to visit the Panathenaic Stadium as well but baby D. had had enough of sightseeing and we obeyed his wishes and concluded our day of sightseeing;-).

 Also read: flying with a baby under six months

 Athens itinerary day 2

 We planned to be at the Acropolis first thing in the morning (the gates open at 8am), however, this plan failed miserably due to several reasons.

 First of all, D. was still fast asleep.
 And you never wake a sleeping baby;-).
 Well, sometimes we do, but to avoid having to deal with a cranky (because tired) baby the entire day we choose to wait until he woke up.

 The second reason we were at the Acropolis ‘slightly’ later than planned was because of the very extensive breakfast our hotel offered.
 You can read more about our hotel (and why we loved it) below.

 In any case, by the time we arrived at the Acropolis it was around 10am and we were by far the only ones exploring this ancient site.

 We entered the complex via the East entrance, the closest metro station is Acropoli on the red line (line 2).
 It’s a bit of a hike up to the Acropolis but definitely worthwhile to enter via this side as you will come across the Odeon of Herodes Atticus (also called the Herodeon) along the way.
 Many famous people have performed in this impressive stone theater, you can read more information about the building here.